mattpe/ucad/05-databases.md

   FROM MediaItems
   JOIN Users ON MediaItems.user_id = Users.user_id;

--- Count the number of media items each user has SELECT Users.username, COUNT(MediaItems.media_id) AS NumberOfMediaItems FROM Users
-  JOIN MediaItems ON Users.user_id = MediaItems.user_id
-  GROUP BY Users.username;

 -- Select media items with the highest filesize for each user using a subquery:
 SELECT * FROM MediaItems AS MI1
 WHERE filesize = (